"There are many important reasons to get vaccinated. Talk to your doctor to make sure you are up-to-date on the vaccines that are right for you.

 Typhoid vaccine should not be used in a person who is a typhoid carrier.

 You should not receive this vaccine if you have ever had an allergic reaction to typhoid vaccine in the past, or if you have:

 - fever with any type of infection or illness;

 - a weak immune system caused by disease such as HIV/AIDS or cancer; or

-- a weak immune system caused by using certain medicines such as chemotherapy.
+- a weak immune system caused by receiving certain medicines such as steroids, chemotherapy or radiation.

 - stomach flu or any illness with vomiting or diarrhea;